naman22a/prolog/README.md

 3. Write a program to implement local variables and conditional statements using Prolog
 4. Write a program to calculate factorial of a given number using Prolog
+5. WAP to solve Tower of Hanoi problem in Prolog